raymanaeron/rusty_plugin_workflow/readme_arch.md

 The current technical landscape further complicates OOBE development:

-Product lines across Amazon devices have created 60-100 different OOBE paths, leading to bloated deployment packages where each device ships with the entire collection of potential setup paths regardless of what it actually needs.
+Product lines across Amazon devices have created hundreds of different OOBE paths, leading to bloated deployment packages where each device ships with the entire collection of potential setup paths regardless of what it actually needs.
 The necessity to support multiple platforms (FOS, Vega, AOSP) forces teams to maintain parallel implementation efforts for the same functionality.
 As setup options multiply, flow control logic becomes increasingly complex and difficult to maintain.
 Rather than leveraging shared components, each product team develops their own connectivity framework, duplicating work and creating inconsistencies.
 When changes are needed, even minor screen modifications require full firmware releases instead of dynamic updates, severely limiting runtime flexibility.

 ### Update and Maintenance Burden